How Ukraine’s first lady stuck a hammer blow against Putin via the UK

 “We can no longer perform only a decorative role.
 We cannot just stand nicely next to the head of state,” she said of her fellow spouses.
 “We can try harder and do much more.
 And I saw the response it has in our community.”

-Ukraine hopes Britain is prociding the template for the world to follow suit with tougher measures to crackdown on sanctions dodgers.
+Ukraine hopes Britain is providing the template for the world to follow suit with tougher measures to crack down on sanctions dodgers.

 Mrs Zelenska was clear about the consequences of inaction.

-Outnumbered and outgunned Ukraine surprised everyone by not just clinging on when Russia launched its full scale invasion last February, but repeatedly pushing back the full might of Russia’s army.
+Outnumbered and outgunned Ukraine surprised everyone by not just clinging on when Russia launched its full-scale invasion last February, but repeatedly pushing back the full might of Russia’s army.
 They swept back swathes of territory in Kyiv, Kharkiv and Kherson oblasts – and now terrain in the east and south too thanks to Kyiv's latest counteroffensive.

 But 18 months into the war, such lightning gains may be a thing of the past as we grind towards deadlock.
-Russia has dug in deep with entrenched defences in areas like Zaporzhizhia in the south and Donbas in the east.
+Russia has dug in deep with entrenched defences in areas like Zaporizhzhia in the south and Donbas in the east.
 These are now the bloodiest battlefields.

 Ukrainian brigades and their spotters have repeatedly told me Russia has built a deadly network of trenches and minefields along the frontlines, with artillery behind.
 This makes it extremely deadly to do reconnaissance let alone a push forward.

-They fear is that if Russia is able to navigate sanctions to bolster its military, it may have end up with a bottomless supply of weaponry and ammunition.
+They fear is that if Russia is able to navigate sanctions to bolster its military, it may end up with a bottomless supply of weaponry and ammunition.
 Moscow does not shrink from throwing its soldiers at the problem, and it has time on its side.

-Back in Kyiv - Mrs Zelensksa was blunt about what this means.
+Back in Kyiv, Mrs Zelensksa was blunt about what this means.

 “Ukrainians are paying for this war with the lives of their compatriots.
 The rest of the world pays with its resources,” she said, adding that these are “incomparable”.